-As we head towards the end of 2018 — can you believe another year has passed so quickly — it’s a good time to sit back and look at how your money is working for you.
+As we move into 2024 — can you believe another year has passed so quickly — it’s a good time to sit back and look at how your money is working for you.

-How have you gone with your finances this year?
+How have you gone with your finances last year?

 Did you achieve the savings goals you set out to achieve?